jrbromberg/bank-emails-to-spreadsheet/README.md

 Create a label named `bankupdate`

 Create a filter to label incoming bank alerts using the below settings.
-If you are forwarding your bank alert emails, include your email in the sender emails.
+If you are forwarding your bank alert emails, enter just your email in the sender emails.
 - `From: [add all sender emails here separated by " OR "]`
 - `Do this: Star it`
 - `Apply the label: bankupdate`